Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10_Eng.md

 > |`-d <path>`, `--device`| Path of Device which where OS be installed. |
 > |`~.img`, `~.img.zip`| Raspberry OS Image File |

-> 📰 참고: How to resolve `BLKRRPART failed: Device or resource busy` error
+> 📰 Note: How to resolve `BLKRRPART failed: Device or resource busy` error
 >
 > If this error occurs, the OS is installed successfully, but the `hypriotos-init.yaml` and `network-config` files are not copied to the SD card.
 >